Non-Convex Optimization with Spectral Radius Regularization: Hessian-Vector Operations Derivation

-The original formulation $\rop{\cdot}$ allows us to efficiently compute $H(w) v$, which can be used to compute $\rho(w)$ and/or estimate the eigenvector $\bar{v}$ corresponding to the spectral radius (via Power iteration).
-While, the extended formulation $\rrop{\cdot}$ allows us to efficiently compute $v^T \nabla H(w) v$ and thus $\nabla \rho(w)$.
+The original formulation $\ropt{v}{\cdot}$ allows us to efficiently compute $H(w) v$, which can be used to compute $\rho(w)$ and/or estimate the eigenvector $\bar{v}$ corresponding to the spectral radius (via power iteration or LOBPCG).
+However, the extended formulation $\rropt{v}{\cdot}$ allows us to efficiently compute $v^T \nabla H(w) v$ and thus $\nabla \rho(w)$.
 This enables us to efficiently compute the gradient of our optimization problem for use in gradient descent methods.